Voice Study – Updated Version (10/18/20)

 Voice study is available to non-majors by audition.
 These auditions are typically held each fall and spring semester during the first two days of classes, however, for the Spring of 2021 a virtual audition will be required.

 Please submit a private YouTube link to Professor Norman Spivey at firstname.lastname@example.org.
 All videos are due by noon on Tuesday, January 19 at the latest (earlier submissions are welcome and encouraged).

 Repertoire for the audition: prepare one song in any style, preferably memorized; singers may accompany themselves, sing to a pre-recorded accompaniment, or sing a cappella (without accompaniment).

 All students who have submitted auditions will be contacted with results via email by the end of Thursday, January 21.

-Voice 100J is a one-credit undergraduate course that includes a weekly 30-minute lesson.
+Voice 100 is a one-credit course that includes a weekly 30-minute lesson.
 All students are eligible for private voice study, but space is limited.
 Priority is given to students who need voice as a curricular requirement and to students who are in disciplines that have professional voice requirements (theatre, communication disorders, etc.).
-Lessons are typically with graduate teaching assistants.

 There is no jury examination required, but students who wish to continue private study must re-audition every semester.
 The course carries a fee of $175.